Happening-Community/requests-and-offers/documentation/specifications.md

 ### 4.1 User Persons

-- **Person Creation**: Users can create and retrieve their persons, categorized as "advocate", "developer" or "creator".
+- **Person Creation**: Users can create and retrieve their persons, categorized as "advocate" or "creator".
 - **Person Retrieval**: Users can retrieve their persons on other devices using credentials.
 - **Person Linking**: Persons can be linked to agents, organizations, requests, offers, and projects.
 - **Custom Holochain Zome**: A custom zome is used for managing user persons within the application.